Gibberagong Environmental Education Centre logo

 Overview

-They will collect and analyse field data using specialised fieldwork equipment.
-Students will also use geographical skills and tools, such as maps, photographs, flowcharts and a vegetation transect, to increase their understanding of the nature and functioning of the four components of the biophysical environment.
+They will collect and analyse data collected in the field using specialised fieldwork equipment.
+Students will use geographical skills and tools, such as maps, photographs, climate and ternary graphs, to increase their understanding of the processes, cycles and circulations connecting the natural systems in the mangrove forest and link this to the earth’s natural systems at a variety of scales.

 Special Note